(Ph.D. University of Iowa, 2010)

 Peer-reviewed book chapters

-1. Gupton, T. in press.
+1. Gupton, T. to appear.
 "Syntax and Its Interfaces" (Chapter 18).
 In Geeslin, Kim (ed.).
 The Cambridge Handbook of Spanish Linguistics.
 Cambridge: Cambridge University Press.
+To appear in June 2018.

 2. Gupton, T. 2017.
 “Early minority language acquirers of Spanish exhibit focus-related interface asymmetries: Word order alternation and optionality in Spanish-Catalan, Spanish-Galician, and Spanish-English bilinguals”.
 In Lauchlan, Fraser and María Carmen Parafita-Couto (eds.).
 Bilingualism and Minority Languages in Europe, 214-241.
 Newcastle upon Tyne: Cambridge Scholars Publishing.